 Frenchies that have trouble settling down and being calm could be influenced by many variables, such as breed motivation, shortage of the proper kind of stimulus, or even poor diet.
 Controlling your hyperactive Frenchie may feel like a full-time task, but there is hope.

-Having said that, French Bulldogs as with all dogs really could have hyperactivity.
+Having said that, French Bulldogs, as with all dogs, really could have hyperactivity.
 However, it is significantly over-diagnosed.

-Individuals may also display obnoxious behaviour that wants attention.
+Individuals may also display obnoxious behavior that wants attention.
 Like some people who are given Ritalin or such other drugs, Frenchies who are genuinely hyperkinetic appear to be able to benefit from these stimulants.

 Is My Frenchie Just High Energy or Really is Hyper.

-A hyperactive Frenchie is especially prone to abrupt changes in the environment-overreacting to the appearance of an unfamiliar person or object and generally is unable to adapt to the new stimuli.
+A hyperactive Frenchie is especially prone to abrupt changes in the environment-overreacting to the appearance of an unfamiliar person or object, and generally is unable to adapt to the new stimuli.

 Just High Energy